Applying for a premises licence

-A scaled plan of your premises will need to be submitted along with your application, you can view our guidelines on the submission of a premises licence plan (PDF/17KB/1 page).
+A scaled plan of your premises will need to be submitted along with your application, you can view our guidelines on the submission of a premises licence plan (PDF/27KB/1 page).

-5) You should also include a fee.
-The government sets this fee which is based on the non domestic rateable value of your premises.
+A fee should be sent with your application, the government sets these fees based on the non domestic rateable value of your premises.
 You can find this out by looking at your annual bill or by contacting Business Rates.
 You will then need to cross reference the non-domestic rateable value with the list of licensing fees (PDF/35KB/2 pages).

 Your application, fee and any other relevant documents should be returned to the licensing group.

-7) When making an application for grant/variation, you should send a copy to the responsible authorities (DOC/267KB/1 page), this now includes sending a copy of the application form to the Home Office (Immigration Enforcement) Alcohol Licensing Team, Lunar House, 40 Wellesley Road, Croydon, CR9 2BY or alternatively via email to Alcohol@homeoffice.gsi.gov.uk.
+This now includes sending a copy of the application form to the Home Office (Immigration Enforcement) Alcohol Licensing Team, Lunar House, 40 Wellesley Road, Croydon, CR9 2BY or alternatively email: Alcohol@homeoffice.gsi.gov.uk

-8) You must display a notice of the application on your premises for a period of 28 consecutive days.
-You may want to refer to our guidance on arrangements for advertising notices of application (PDF/12KB/1 page).
+You must display a notice of the application on your premises for a period of 28 consecutive days.
+You may want to refer to our guidance on arrangements for advertising notices of application (PDF/25KB/1 page).

 Here are the notices for you to choose the correct one and fill in and print on blue paper: